Hopp til hovedinnholdETIAS is a new travel authorisation that will apply to visa‑exempt travellers visiting most European countries, including Norway.

 What is ETIAS?

-ETIAS is a travel authorisation requirement for visa-exempt nationals travelling to Europe/Schengen area for short stays (up to 90 days within a 180 day period).
+ETIAS is a required travel authorisation for visa-exempt nationals travelling to Europe/Schengen area for short stays (up to 90 days within a 180 day period).

 ETIAS is not a visa.
 It is an electronic prescreening that must be obtained before travelling.
 The authorisation is digitally linked to the traveller's passport.